 There are a few limitations to EasyMediaList.

 EasyMediaList only offers U.S. outlets.
 This means you’ll still have to come up with your own sales leads for international magazines and newspapers.
-So don’t throw away your Writer’s Market, and do continue to scan the magazine racks at your local bookstore.
+Do continue to scan the magazine racks at your local bookstore for these magazines.